Corelan Vulnerability Disclosure Policy

 This document describes the security vulnerability disclosure policy of Corelan Team.

-It is the official policy of Corelan Team members ("us") to exercise the responsible disclosure of security vulnerabilities in a manner which is of maximum value to all affected parties.
-The Corelan Team policy is based on RFPolicy guidelines.
+It is the official policy of Corelan Team members (referred to as “us” or “we” hereafter) to exercise the responsible/coordinated disclosure of security vulnerabilities in a manner which is of maximum value to all affected parties.
 Corelan reserves the right to change this policy at any time, without prior notice.

 Executive overview for vendors and software maintainers